adamsilver/fdpb/04-Login.md

 ## The ‘username and password doesn't match’ problem

 Many users forget their username and password.
 As we discussed just before, omitting a hint makes matters worse.
 But worse still, is when a user enters their credentials incorrectly, only to be shown an error which states *The username and password doesn't match*.
-Put simply, this is awful and Jared Spool comically explains the issue in Design Is Metrically Opposed[^]:
+Put simply, this is awful and Jared Spool comically explains the issue in Design Is Metrically Opposed[^1]:

 > We know which one doesn't match, we're just not going to tell you, because our security people think that if we told you that it was the password, they would know they had a legal username and they would try every possible password in history.*